nizaroni/presentations/presentations/streams.md

 Code example
 ------------

-[Step 2](examples/streams/csv-step2.js): Now that we have the data we need to decide how to *act upon* it with a writable stream.
+[Step 2](examples/streams/csv-step2.js): Now that we have our data, we need to decide how to *act upon* it with a writable stream.

 ----